uprial/customdamage/README.md

 This is fully customizable plugin that allows you to control a damage taken by entities.

+## Features

+* Creeper does more damage by an explosion.
+* The more a player dies, the more damage he/she will receive in the long-term.
+* The more a player kills monsters, the more damage he/she will make in the long-term.
+* There is also a short-term increase of incoming damage based on a rate of monster kills to death to cut the player domination.

 #### You can configure:
 * Filter of damage sources, targets and causes
 * A formula of how to calculate a damage